Tlön, Uqbar, Orbis Tertius: Context in Borges's life and works

-Several of these fictions, notably "Tlön, Uqbar, Orbis Tertius" and "Pierre Menard, autor del Quijote" ("Pierre Menard, Author of The Quixote", published ten months earlier in Sur, and also included in El jardín de senderos que se bifurcan), could only have been written by an experienced essayist.
+Several of these fictions, notably "Tlön, Uqbar, Orbis Tertius" and "Pierre Menard, autor del Quijote" ("Pierre Menard, Author of The Quixote", published 10 months earlier in Sur, and also included in El jardín de senderos que se bifurcan), could only have been written by an experienced essayist.
 Both of these works apply Borges's essayistic style to the largely imaginary subject matter.
 His massive erudition is as evident in these fictions as in any non-fictional essay in his body of works.

 Buenos Aires was, at this time, a thriving intellectual center.
-While Europe was immersed in World War II, Argentina, and Buenos Aires in particular flourished intellectually and artistically.
-(This situation was to change during the presidency of Juan Perón and the subsequent military governments, where many of Argentina's leading intellectuals went into exile, something that Borges and most of his circle did not contemplate.)
+While Europe was immersed in World War II, Argentina, and Buenos Aires in particular, flourished intellectually and artistically.
+(This situation was to change during the presidency of Juan Perón and the subsequent military governments, when many of Argentina's leading intellectuals went into exile, something that Borges and most of his circle did not contemplate.)

 Borges's first volume of fiction failed to garner the literary prizes many in his circle expected for it.
 Victoria Ocampo dedicated a large portion of the July 1942 issue of Sur to a "Reparation for Borges"; numerous leading writers and critics from Argentina and throughout the Spanish-speaking world contributed writings to the project, which probably brought his work as much attention as a prize would have.

 Over the next few decades "Tlön, Uqbar, Orbis Tertius" and Borges's other fiction from this period formed a key part of the body of work that put Latin America on the international literary map.
 Borges was to become more widely known throughout the world as a writer of extremely original short stories than as a poet and essayist.